Paint Corps logo

 Is a Paint Corps franchise worth the investment?

 The value of a Paint Corps franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $130,950 to $182,400.
+The initial investment ranges from $100,950 to $162,400.
+The system reported 3 terminated units in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of Paint Corps franchises?